Question 29·Medium·Text Structure and Purpose

 Quickly restate the passage:

-Now test each choice against your summary:
+Test each choice against the summary: